fl3a/drush_nagios/README.md

 ## check-drupal

-Check the Drupal Status report for status and met requirement items and their serverity, such as:
+Anything at Drupals status report (Administer -> Reports -> Status report) for met requirements and their serverity, such as:
 - module updates
 - last run of cron
 - database schema